itorres60/Js-Portfolio/README.md

 # Js-Portfolio
-A portfolio of web projects developed throughout my coding career.
+A portfolio of web projects developed throughout my career.

 AS AN employer
 I WANT to view a potential employee's deployed portfolio of work samples